Build Instructions

 $ git clone https://github.com/blend2d/blend2d-apps

-# Build blend2d-apps - will try to autodetect Cairo and Qt.
+# Build blend2d-apps - will try to auto-detect Cairo and Qt.

 $ mkdir blend2d-apps/build